gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 Few parameters that were tuned:
 * Learning rate: Started with 0.01 and tried upto 0.0001.
 A learning rate of 0.01 caused too many fluctations in accuracy numbers between epochs while 0.0001 was taking too long to converge.
 Settled on 0.001 as the learning was improving and converging fast enough for the data set we had.
 * Batch Size: Tried 64, 128 and 256..
 128 was converging fast enough.
 * Dropout: Experimented with various "keep probabilities".
-0.5 was taking too ling to converge whereas 0.75 was reasonable.
+0.5 was taking too long to converge whereas 0.75 was reasonable.
 1.0 caused overfitting.
 * Epochs: In general, the larger the number of epochs, the better.
 100 epochs was getting validation accuracy to 0.97 and test accuracy to consistently above 0.95.
 Even though 15-20 epochs seem to get to 0.95 validation accuracy, both test accuracy and the accuracy on the downloaded internet images, were suffering.
 50 epochs seemed to be a good middle-ground.

 Training and validation accuracies were calcuated after every epoch, while testing accuracy was calculated after training has been completed (after all ecpochs).